gustavNdamukong/guestbook/README.md

 ```bash
 docker-compose up -d --remove-orphans
 ```
-If later you get an error or not being ablew to connect to the database (inside the container image), be aware that database user access credentials are as follows if you ever need to ssh into the container and test things-by the way, these creds are defined, as you would imagine, in the .env file in the DATABASE_URL variable.
+If later you get an error or not being able to connect to the database (inside the container image),and want to ssh into the container to test things, be aware that database user access credentials are as below.
+* These credentials are defined, as you would imagine, in the .env file in the DATABASE_URL variable:

-DB name: 	     app
+ * DB name: 	     app
-User: 		     app
+ * User: 		     app
-PW:		  	     !ChangeMe!
+ * PW:		  	     !ChangeMe!
-Port (external): 61984
+ * Port (external): 61984

 If you still have issues, enure to check what port is being exposed by the container as it may change: